luketudge/introduction-to-programming/topics/types.md

 Now would be a good moment to turn to the console in Spyder and explore some of the other string methods.
 In the console, create yourself a string variable (for example by entering a command like `word = 'floccinaucinihilipilification'`), then use the `dir()` function to view its available methods, then try to apply some of them to see what they do.

-Some string methods are a bit to complex for us at this stage.
+Some string methods are a bit too complex for us at this stage.
 Try the following ones:

 * `capitalize()`
 * `count()`